-It became apparent that no method was variable for evaluating there measurements and an attempt was made to devise one.
-In doing so it was considered important to keep the method simple, to require relatively elementary instrumentation and to relate the method where possible to previous work in the field of community reaction to noise.
-It had also to be applicable to other types of impulse noise community restances of the method where the method where community restances of the method where the method where the second s
+It became apparent that no method was available for evaluating there measurements and an attempt was made to devise one.
+In doings to it was considered important to keep the method simple, to require relatively elementary instrumentation and to relate the method where possible to previous work in the field of community reaction to noise, and be capable of further validation in new instances of community reaction to impute noise.